-- Inflammation causing rupture of the follicular wall and destroying apocrine glands and ducts
+- Inflammation causing rupture of the follicular wall, destroying sebaceous and apocrine glands and ducts.

 What are the clinical features of hidradenitis suppurativa?

-Hidradenitis can affect a single or multiple areas in the armpits, neck, submammary area, and inner thighs.
-Anogenital involvement most commonly affects the groin, mons pubis, vulva (in females), sides of the scrotum (in males), perineum, buttocks and perianal folds.
+Acne inversa can affect single or multiple areas in the axillae, neck, inframammary fold, and inner upper thighs.
+Anogenital involvement most commonly affects the groin, mons pubis, vulva, scrotum, perineum, buttocks, and perianal folds.

 - Draining sinuses linking inflammatory lesions